Neem: An Ancient Solution for Home and Garden

 Neem Oil: A Natural Pesticide

-Neem oil, extracted from the seeds of the neem tree, is a versatile and eco-friendly pesticide.
+Neem oil, extracted from the seeds of the neem tree, is a versatile and targeted pesticide.
 It is highly effective against fungal diseases such as powdery mildew and rust, as well as a variety of pests including aphids, whiteflies, beetles, and leaf rollers.
 The primary active ingredient in neem oil, azadirachtin, disrupts insect feeding, growth, and reproduction.
 When applied as a foliar spray, neem oil repels pests and reduces nematode activity.

 Neem Meal and Neem Cake: Natural Fertilizers with Added Benefits